Visit Rose Cottage

 Since 1994 extensive conservation work has been undertaken by the Society under the guidance of conservation architects in order to maintain the cottage in a viable condition.

-The result of all this activity is a building and grounds that would please it’s original owners and occupiers.
+The result of all this activity is a building and grounds that we hope would please it’s original owners and occupiers.